shifuguru/aetherpath/README.md

 # Aetherpath

-AI dungeon adventure RPG.
-You steer the story; the world rematerializes as a hologram between scrolling narrative (top) and 2–4 choices (bottom).
-Continue by spending tokens — buy packs or watch a rewarded ad.
+A dungeon adventure RPG.
+You steer the story; the world materialises holographically on-screen.
+Create your own scrolling narrative, deal with choices, and uncover what lies at the foundations of the deep.

 > Working title.
+Game is likely to change.
 See [docs/PLAN.md](./docs/PLAN.md) for the full product and technical plan.

 ## Layout